 It is entirely up to parents whether they bring their children on their first visit, but if you decide to come on your own the first time, you can easily book a second visit so that the Head can meet your son or daughter.
-And you are more than welcome to come again after that, too.
+We like to meet all students who apply for a place.

 Click here to read our Good Schools Guide Review.